birjj/csgo-vscripts/vip/README.md

 ~~- **It is possible for VIP to use primary.**~~

     _How to replicate: Be VIP, buy m4, hold pistol.
 Drop pistol and m4 automaticly comes out and you can use it, as long as you don't swap back to knife or pistol._

+- **When using multiple Rescue Zone the VIP filter seems to be ignored**

+    _Probably due to prefixing, need to make sure we consider prefix when we filter VIP somehow._